All seminars presentations are based on theoretical knowledge of standards and codes, with emphasis on practical applications ...

 Meeting to start at 6:15 pm for virtual happy hour, and presentation to start at 7:15 pm.

 ASME meetings are open to all.
 Membership is encouraged but not required to attend.
-Professional Development Hour (PDH), specifically ethics, will be given for this event.
+Professional Development Hour (PDH) will be given for this event.

 Let's be friends